divyamohan1993/cybersecurity/EthicalHacking/Attack 6 - flask/readme.md

   --format="get(networkInterfaces[0].accessConfigs[0].natIP)")

 echo ""
-echo "Visit $eip:8080 To ping to some ip address to check if its working."
+echo "Visit $eip:8080 to ping to some ip address or Visit https://attack-6.dmj.one"
 ```

 **Explanation:**